amplitude/amplitude-docs/content/collections/analytics/en/user-data-lookup.md

 Any user properties at the bottom of this section are **custom user properties** you're tracking for your users in this project or portfolio.

-You can activate a **live stream of all events** as they are ingested into Amplitude by setting the *Live event updates* toggle to *On*.
+You can activate a **live stream of all events** as they're ingested into Amplitude by setting the *Live event updates* toggle to *On*.

 Amplitude groups the event stream by **session**, and orders it in **reverse chronological order**, placing the session property with the most recent activity at the top of the list.
 Blue events in a session are all connected by a line; green, out-of-session events stand alone.
 Customize the events you want to see in the event stream by choosing to show all events, highlight specific events, or only show specific events.
 You can also filter on a particular device ID.